 To a large extent it is the medium-specific beauty of the film that animates its narrative and binds an audience to it; the composition and cutting of shots, the use of light, darkness and confined spaces, the interlacing motifs of spider-web entrapment, of spinning, of repetition, of circularity.
-The narrative’s global emphasis on repetitive episodes of survival-driven betrayal is visible at higher resolution through images of cyclical movement, repetition and entrapment: the circular pacing of Washizu and the galloping horse, the spirit's spinning, losing one's way and returning to a starting point, a horse that escapes and returns, Washizu and Miki marching to the Lord to receive their honours and marching back, discomforted by their apparent gains; Washizu’s final dance of entanglement in the rain of arrows.
+The narrative’s global emphasis on repetitive episodes of survival-driven betrayal is visible at higher resolution through images of cyclical movement, repetition and entrapment: the circular movement of Washizu, and the galloping horse, the spirit's spinning, losing one's way and returning to a starting point, a horse that escapes and returns, Washizu and Miki marching to the Lord to receive their honours and marching back, discomforted by their apparent gains; Washizu’s final dance of entanglement in the rain of arrows.
 Throughout there is an emphasis on objects and processes rather than on agents; Kurosawa's own title (Cobweb Castle) names an enduring structure rather than a man, a throne multiply and contingently occupied over time.
 The inexorability of processes which draw one in, is marked in the hypnotically slow entry into Cobweb Castle (nearly four minutes of screen time), with the Lord’s eclipse-helmet displayed on his coffin and centre-screen as Miki fatally opens the castle gates

 The limits of contrast